Health-Related Quality of Life and Well-Being

 Clinicians and public health officials have used HRQoL and well-being to measure the effects of chronic illness, treatments, and short- and long-term disabilities.
 While there are several existing measures of HRQoL and well-being, methodological development in this area is still ongoing.
 Over the decade, Healthy People 2020 will evaluate the following measures for monitoring HRQoL and well-being in the United States:

-- Well-Being Measures – assess the positive evaluations of people’s daily lives – when they feel very healthy and satisfied or content with life, the quality of their relationships, their positive emotions, resilience, and realization of their potential.
+- Well-Being Measures – assess the positive evaluations of people’s daily lives—when they feel very healthy and satisfied or content with life, the quality of their relationships, their positive emotions, their resilience, and the realization of their potential.